 Sexual Harassment.
-Includes unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature, including sexual assault.
+Includes unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature, including sexual assault, where a tangible employment or educational action is conditioned upon submission to or rejection of unwelcome sexual advances, or where conduct is so severe, pervasive, or objectively offensive that the individual is effectively denied equal access to the University’s resources and opportunities.
 Sexual harassment, including sexual assault, can involve persons of the same or opposite sex.

 Harassment does not have to include intent to harm, be directed at a specific target, or involve repeated incidents.
 Sex-based harassment includes sexual harassment, which is further defined below, and non-sexual harassment based on stereotypical notions of what is female/feminine v. male/masculine or a failure to conform to those gender stereotypes.

-Harassment that creates a hostile environment (“hostile environment harassment”) violates this policy.
-A hostile environment can be created by anyone involved in a University program or activity (e.g., administrators, faculty members, students, and even campus guests).
+2. Hostile Environment.
+A hostile environment based on sex exists when harassment is sufficiently serious (i.e., severe, pervasive, or persistent) and objectively offensive so as to effectively deny or limit a person’s ability to participate in or benefit from the University’s programs, services, opportunities, or activities; or harassment that creates a hostile environment (hostile environment harassment) violates this policy.
+A hostile environment can be created by anyone involved in a University program or activity (i.e., administrators, faculty members, students, and even campus guests).
 Mere offensiveness is not enough to create a hostile environment.
-Although repeated incidents increase the likelihood that harassment has created a hostile environment, a serious incident, such as a sexual assault, even if isolated, can be sufficient.
+Although repeated incidents increase the likelihood that harassment has created a hostile environment, a single serious incident, such as a sexual assault, even if isolated, can be sufficient.

 Examples of sexual harassment include, but are not limited to, the following.
 The examples listed below are not exclusive, but simply represent types of conduct that may constitute sexual harassment.